 I was so snap happy with the array of street art around every corner.
 My camera went into complete overdrive.

-A photographers paradise with all the cute artisan shops and terraced houses with washing drying from the windows.
+A photographers paradise with all the cute artisan shops and terraced houses with washing drying from the windows and French pastries!

 And obviously you’re spoilt for choice with backdrops to accentuate nonchalant poses in the sun.

 Visit Cathédrale de la Major

 Within the hillside district of Le Panier is also the impressive and striking 19th century Byzantine-style cathedral.
 Overlooking the sea, the ideal spot for views and photographs.